Materials-Consortia/OPTIMADE/optimade.rst

 --------------------

 The :entry:`calculations` entries have the properties described above in section `Properties Used by Multiple Entry Types`_.
-Related :entry:`files` entries specified as relationships as described in section `Relationships`_ list files used or produced by a calculation.
+Related :entry:`files` entries specified as relationships (as described in section `Relationships`_) list files used or produced by a calculation.
-They MAY be defined as either input or output files in the :field:`role` field inside the :field:`meta` dictionary of the JSON:API resource identifier object.
+They MAY be defined as either input or output files by the :field:`role` field inside the :field:`meta` dictionary of the JSON:API resource identifier object.
 The allowed values are :val:`input` for input files and :val:`output` for output files.
 Absence of :field:`role` or :val:`null` means that the role is undefined and SHOULD NOT be assumed.
-It is RECOMMENDED to order the output files in the list of calculation's relationships in a way to prioritize the files most likely to contain details describing the performed calculation.
+It is RECOMMENDED to order the output files in the list of calculation's relationships in a way to prioritize the files most likely to contain details which could be used to automatically analyze the performed calculation.
-This way a piece of output parsing software would need to read in a small number of calculation output files to possibly identify the code and the type of calculation performed.
+This way output parsing software would need to read in a small number of calculation output files to possibly identify the code, type and possibly parameters of calculation performed.

 References Entries
 ------------------